-Tech Mahindra Announces the Acquisition of Avant Techno Solutions to Expand Payment Modernization and Wealth Management Capabilities
+Tech Mahindra Announces The Acquisition Of Avant Techno Solutions To Expand Payment Modernization And Wealth Management Capabilities

 Error!
 We're sorry, but the page you were looking for doesn't exist.

-(MENAFN- The Revelation Consultancy DMCC) Pune – May 1st , 2026: Tech Mahindra (NSE: TECHM), a leading provider of digital transformation, consulting, and business re-engineering services and solutions, today announced the acquisition of Avant Techno Solutions (Alluri Technologies Inc), a Canada based firm specializing in payments modernization and wealth platforms.
-The acquisition is expected to further strengthen Tech Mahindra’s service capabilities and deepen its industry expertise within the BFSI (Banking, Financial Services, and Insurance) vertical.
+(MENAFN- Mid-East Info) Pune – May 1st, 2026: Tech Mahindra (NSE: TECHM), a leading provider of digital transformation, consulting, and business re-engineering services and solutions, today announced the acquisition of Avant Techno Solutions (Alluri Technologies Inc), a Canada‐based firm specializing in payments modernization and wealth platforms.
+The acquisition is expected to further strengthen Tech Mahindra's service capabilities and deepen its industry expertise within the BFSI (Banking, Financial Services, and Insurance) vertical.

-The addition of Avant will enhance Tech Mahindra’s offerings across key areas including Real Time Rail capabilities, ISO 20022 migration, wire modernization, core payments cloud transformation, wealth management platforms, identify and access management solutions across North Americas, while creating new opportunities in open banking, commercial lending, regulatory compliance, and fraud and financial crime.
-The strategic alignment also brings experienced sector talent and established client relationships, enabling faster and more scalable delivery across key markets.

-Roshan Shetty, BFSI and Public Sector Head - Americas, Tech Mahindra, said, “The acquisition of Avant will strengthen our ability to serve financial institutions at a time when the sector is balancing growth with rapid digital change.
-By combining deep domain expertise with scaled technology delivery, we will help clients modernize core payment & wealth systems, improve customer engagement and respond faster to evolving market and regulatory demands.”

 Legal Disclaimer: